 March to June '21

 Writer and explorer Levison Wood is supporting the Race for Reading campaign.
 He walked the entire length of the Nile and he may be fitter than most but like all of us he wants to do his bit to champion better literacy.

 If you’re feeling full of beans post-lockdown (or if you’re not) why not set yourself a positive challenge?
 You could help improve children’s reading while you run, cycle, or even walk your dog.
 We’re hoping that during the 80 days of the event we’ll jointly travel the distance around the world - have a go and be part of reaching this 25,000-mile target!

 COVID-19: A message for reading volunteers and partner schools

-We are looking forward to schools reopening on 8th March; if you are interested in volunteering please apply today and we will place you in a school that needs you as soon as we can.
+Schools are now open; if you are interested in volunteering please apply today and we will place you in a school that needs you as soon as we can.